Cailleach

 Realm: Gehenna / Mungoth / Winter’s Embrace

-Her realm, Winter’s Embrace is a desolate landscape, perpetually gripped by winter.
-It’s a place of stark beauty, with vast snow-covered slopes, ice-bound forests, and canyons containing froze lakes.
-The sky is a heavy gray, laden with snow clouds, and the air is filled with biting winds.
-A berk needs to be careful that they’re not blown off the icy slopes of Mungoth to a long, and likely deadly, fall.
-Winter’s Embrace is a reflection of Cailleach’s nature— magnificent in its severity.
-It’s a place where only the hardiest of creatures and spirits can thrive.
+Cailleach (pronounced KYE-ack), the Veiled Woman, is the Celtic power of cold winds and harsh winters.
+She embodies the most untamed and merciless aspects of nature.
+Her realm, Winter’s Embrace, is a bleak and desolate place, perpetually in the grip of the harshest winter you can imagine.
+It’s a landscape of stark beauty, with vast snow-covered slopes, ice-bound forests, and deep canyons with frozen rivers.
+The sky is a heavy gray, laden with clouds, and howling winds whip up snow and fog.
+A berk needs to be careful that they’re not blown off the slick slopes of Mungoth to a long, and likely deadly, fall.
+Winter’s Embrace reflects Cailleach’s personality—magnificent and severe.
+Only the hardiest of creatures and spirits can hope to survive here.

-As Destroyer, the Hag of Beara appears as a horrible frostbitten crone, with milky white eyes and a third piercing blue eye in her wrinkled forehead.
+Cailleach manifests as two personas, Creator and Destroyer, and each one has a very different appearance.
+As Destroyer, the Hag of Beara (also called Gair Carlin) appears as a horrible frostbitten crone, with milky white eyes and a third piercing blue eye in her wrinkled forehead.
 This personality takes pleasure in the destructive aspect of Winter, the killing of livestock and crops, and the hardship and hunger that follow.
-When she flies out from Gehenna, the lands are blanketed in snowstorms and ice, marking the end of the cycle.
-She is able to ride storms and leap across mountains, and wields a hammer that can call thunder and lightning.
+When she flies out from Gehenna, the lands beneath her are blanketed in snowstorms and ice, marking the end of the cycle and the coming of Winter.
+She’s able to ride storms and leap across mountains, and wields a hammer that can call thunder and lightning.
+She embodies the relentless, merciless side of nature, the dormancy and decay of winter.